-In material terms, you get a deep discount when registering for SIGGRAPH 2016.
+In material terms, you get a discount when registering for SIGGRAPH 2017.
 You also receive the recognition of your colleagues, the gratitude of authors, and the sense of satisfaction that comes from knowing you've given something back to the organization that helps disseminate research in graphics.

 To whom should I send questions about the papers submission and review process?

-Use the Technical Papers Email Contact Form.
+Use the SIGGRAPH 2017 Technical Papers Email Contact Form.
 Do not send email directly to the Technical Papers Chair.